 To address these assumptions, this project advances an “ecosystem approach” to research that is comprised of the following three phases:

-Mapping Media Literacy Practice
+A Field Guide for Equitable Media Literacy Practice